 You won't have to look too far to find agents because they'll all come crawling out of the woodwork when your listing expires.
 Realtors are prevented from soliciting a seller when the listing is active in MLS, but you're fair game when the listing has expired.
 Many agents specialize in contacting expired listings because they want the listing.
 Moreover, realize that some agents will take an overpriced listing just to get signage.
 Ask your agent to make sure your name and phone number have been removed from MLS when the listing is withdrawn, canceled, or expired to make it more difficult for agents to call you irresponsibly.

 Contact Several Listing Agents

-Interview agents.
-Ask the hard questions to determine if the agents are giving you the right answers.
-Find out what another agent might do differently.
-If another agent offers substantially more service than your existing agent, list with that agent.
+Always ask the hard questions when interviewing agents to determine if they're giving you the right answers.
+Find out what another agent might do differently, and if they offer substantially more service than your existing agent, list with that agent.
 Check your criteria for choosing a listing agent.